See Where Your Users Actually Come From

 The Discovery

-Traffic analytics showed that 12% of active users were coming from Brazil, even though the company had never targeted that market.
+Traffic analytics showed 12 percent of active users came from Brazil, a market never targeted.

 The Solution & Result

-Result: +40% increase in trial signups from LATAM within one quarter.
+The localization experiment led to a 40 percent increase in trial signups from LATAM in one quarter.

 Making the Business Case for Mobile